prof-welch-psu-ist/pa0-git-sdlc/README.md

 First, `cd` into the directory where you are storing your work for 311 this semester and clone this repo.
 Next, open the cloned repo in IntelliJ (`File > Open` then navigate to the cloned project folder on your hard drive).

-> Consult `M02-L03-Git and Terminal` on canvas for notes on working with the terminal and git (on macOS and windows).
+> Consult `M02-L03-Git and Terminal` on canvas for notes on working with the terminal and git (on macOS and Windows).

 ### Code Specification: